-The bell is available in an assortment of colours to best match your taste or bike handle bar’s colours.
+The bell is available in an assortment of colors to best match your taste or bike handle bar’s colors.
 Despite the simple and classic look, this bell packs a sonic punch capable of announcing your presence to motorists, fellow cyclists and pedestrians alike.

 Excuse the constant onomatopoeias, but Marque describe the sound at the traditional, “ring”, however it is crisp and loud enough to attract the necessary attention.

 This bell encompasses all aspects of “classic”, featuring 57mm stainless steel dome construction, this bell is built to stand the test of time, and is very high quality.

 Lastly, this bell fits handlebars with a diameter 22.2mm (0.87inch) so is suitable for most bicycles, including cruiser bikes, mountain bikes and road bikes.
 A quality, solid option for the best bike bell for you.

 “It’s going down, I’m yelling…”, as was best said in the hit 2000’s track, but what’s even more great than the song is the Timber!
 Mountain Bike Bell.

 This is the new and improved version to the previous bell, and features numerous improvements and upgrades.
 Some of these include: a higher quality internal cable that dramatically increases its lifespan, a narrower bar profile so it is ergonomic, streamlined and not clunky, as well as smoother mechanism shifting.

 This isn’t just any bell, and is actually rather smart.
 It utilizes a unique motion activated ring mode for passing other cyclists or pedestrians on shared use trails, and since it’s motion activated and will work in split seconds, it can even be used to alert wildlife that may pop up in your way.